 The Brava is a smart countertop oven that uses powerful pulses of light to air fry, cook, bake, broil, sear, dehydrate and reheat food.
 I’ve had my eyes on it for a couple of years, ever since friends from my CrossFit box got one and started raving about it.

-A few weeks ago I finally pulled the trigger and decided to give the Brava oven (Chef’s Choice Edition) a try.
+In October 2022, I finally pulled the trigger and decided to give the Brava oven (Chef’s Choice Edition) a try.
 I wanted to find out how well the Brava would perform for a carnivorous family of four that consumes a predominantly animal-based diet.